-Week 1 Introduction, administrative matters, and the long view Main subjects: American history, American economic history, and American business history (in a little bit of cross-sectional perspective).
+Week 1 (September 15) Introduction, administrative matters, and the long view Main subjects: American history, American economic history, and American business history (in a little bit of cross-sectional perspective).
 The conventional narrative and the project of this course.
-Assigned readings: None In-class handout: Tables from Angus Maddison, The World Economy: Historical Statistics, Steven Broadberry, The Productivity Race and Market Services and the Productivity Race, and Robert Gordon, "Interpreting the 'One Big Wave' in U. S. Long-term Productivity Growth" and "Two Centuries of Economic Growth: Europe Chasing the American Frontier" Week 2 Pre-industrial America Main subjects: Place and population.
+Assigned readings: None In-class handout: Tables from Angus Maddison, The World Economy: Historical Statistics, Steven Broadberry, The Productivity Race and Market Services and the Productivity Race, and Robert Gordon, "Interpreting the 'One Big Wave' in U. S. Long-term Productivity Growth" and "Two Centuries of Economic Growth: Europe Chasing the American Frontier" Week 2 (September 22) Pre-industrial America Main subjects: Place and population.
 Economic opportunities.
 Characteristic forms of trade and commercial organization.
 A group of economic ideas useful for understanding these.
 Assigned readings: Michelle Craig MacDonald, "The Early American Economic Landscape".
-Franklin sale-of-printing-business contract (1748) [Look closely at the Ben-on-a-bench statue before reading this.].
+Franklin sale-of- printing-business contract (1748) [Look closely at the Ben- on-a-bench statue before reading this.] .
 American Fur Company (i.e. Astor) voyageur contract (early 1800s).
 Weems-Carey correspondence (1796-1809).
 In-class slide show: Colonial America and colonial and Federal Philadelphia (social and economic) In-class handout: Correspondence and excerpt from Carey's autobiography on the standing-type Bible.
 Excerpts from Commonwealth v.
-Pullis (the Philadelphia Cordwainers case) (1806) if time Week 3 permits.
-Industrial revolution(s) in textiles Main subjects: Further useful economic ideas.
+Pullis (the Philadelphia Cordwainers case) (1806) if time permits.
+Week 3 (September 29) Industrial revolution(s) in textiles Main subjects: Further useful economic ideas.
 The New England industrialization in textiles in Rhode Island and Massachusetts from an entrepreneurial and managerial perspective.
 Philadelphia firm practice and trade organization story as an alternative approach.
 Assigned readings: Samuel Slater contract with William Almy and Smith Brown (1790).
 An Act defining the General powers and Duties of Manufacturing Corporations (1809).
 An Act to incorporate the Boston Manufacturing Company (1813).
-Articles of Agreement between the Associates of the "Boston Manufacturing Company," previous to the Organization of the Corporation (1813).
+Articles of Agreement between the Associates of the "Boston Manufacturing Company,"

+previous to the Organization of the Corporation (1813).
 Nathan Appleton "The Introduction of the Power Loom, and the Origin of Lowell" memoir (1858).
 In-class slide show: Textile technology, the New England landscape, the New England industrialization, and some human resources history of Lowell In-class handouts: Table from Eric Hilts, "When did Ownership separate from control".
-Table from (from Censuses of Manufactures of years) from Philip Scranton's Proprietary Capitalism on the organization of the Philadelphia trade at mid- century Week 4 Railroads (in the best possible light) Main subjects: Development of a national transportation and communications infrastructure.
+Various observations pm the organization of the Philadelphia trade at mid-century sourced from Philip Scranton's Proprietary Capitalism on Week 4 (October 6) Railroads (in the best possible light) Main subjects: Development of a national transportation and communications infrastructure.
 The coming of the railroads.
 The challenges of running one effectively Assigned readings: Albert Fink, "Classification of Operating Expenses" from the Annual Report of the Louisville and Nashville Railroad for 1874.
 Edgar Thompson, "Pennsylvania Railroad 1857 Report".
-In-class slide show: The coming of the railroads In-class-handout: Albert Fink "The Railroad Problem and Its Solution" Week 5 Railroad shenanigans Main subjects: The Erie Wars.
+In-class slide show: The coming of the railroads Week 5 (October 13) Railroad shenanigans Main subjects: The Erie Wars.
 The received wisdom and the actual rise of Rockefeller.
 Rockefeller as a prototypical Robber Baron and his adventures with the muckrakers Assigned readings: Excerpts from Charles Francis Adams, Some Chapters of Erie.
 Contracts to establish the South Improvement Company (1871-2).
-In-class handout: Excerpts from Ida Tarbell, History of the Standard Oil Company (1904).
-Week 6 Basics of the Second Industrial Revolution Main subjects: The canonical Second Industrial Revolution in manufacturing (via Carnegie) and distribution (via Marshall Fields) Assigned readings: Excerpts from Lewis Atherton materials on early CXIX country storekeeping.
+In-class slide-show: Oil and Rockefeller In-class handout: Excerpts from Ida Tarbell, History of the Standard Oil Company (1904).
+Week 6 (October 20) Basics of the Second Industrial Revolution Main subjects: The canonical Second Industrial Revolution in manufacturing (via Carnegie) and distribution (via Marshall Fields) Assigned readings: Excerpts from Lewis Atherton materials on early CXIX country storekeeping.
 Articles from Hunt's Merchants Magazine on Philadelphia dry goods stores in the 1850s.
 Articles from Chicago newspapers and magazines on Marshall Fields ca. 1870 and 1900.
-Week 7 The SIR inside the firm and inside industries Main subjects: Significance of SIR for organization of production and workplace relations Assigned readings: David Montgomery "The Foreman's Brains Are Under the Workman's Cap," from his Fall of the House of Labor.
-Frederick Taylor excerpts from Shop Management (1903) and related sources.
-Congressional testimony from the hearings on the Homestead strike.
-In-class video: "The River Ran Red" Week 8 The SIR embedded Main subjects: Financial and legal contexts.
-Alternative industrial models Assigned readings: Excerpts from Thomas Navin and Marian Sears, "The Rise of a Market for Industrial Securities 1887-1902".
-Excerpts from Louis Brandeis, Other People's Money (1914).
-Excerpts from John Sherman's speech on the Senate floor and from the Sherman Anti-Trust Act of 1890.
-In-class slide show: Building locomotives In-class handouts: Legal documents organizing the Standard Oil Trust.
-Perhaps also excerpts from Northern Securities Co. v.
-U.S. Week 9 More of the same or something different?
-Main subjects: 1900-1929 as an operating environment.
-The distribution enterprises of Sears and the Book- of-the-Month-Club.
-The manufacturing enterprises of Ford and General Motors.
-Assigned readings: Selections form the Sears Catalogue of 1904.
-Excerpts from Boris Emmet and John Jeukes, Catalogues and Counters (1950).
-Book-of-the- Month Club 1947 S-1 Registration Statement.
-Excerpts from Lochner v.
-New York.
-Excerpts from Horace Arnold and Fay Faurote, Ford Methods and the Ford Shops (1915).